shuaichenphysics/shuaichenphysics.github.io/_posts/2023-11-30-supercurrent_sc.md

 \mathbf{j}(\mathbf{k})=\sum_{\sigma}\nabla\xi(\mathbf{k})c_{\mathbf{k}\sigma}^{\dagger}c_{\mathbf{k}\sigma}
 $$

-One should confuse the current of an electron with the current of a quasiparticle.
+One should not confuse the current of an electron with the current of a quasiparticle.
 From the Landau's Fermi liquid theory, we can learn that the current of quasiparticles can get renormalized by interaction or orbital hybridization.